ignaciocases/cardano/README.markdown

 Requirements
 ------------

+This processor assumes a local Cappuccino instalation.

 Acknowledgements
 ----------------

 Thanks to Jerôme Denanot, Mads Hartmann Jensen, and David Pollak for their nice contributions.
+Any blame should be directed to me, of course.